openmastery/tools/Readme.md

 # Idea Flow Mapping Tools

-This is the prototype version of the Idea Flow Mapping software.
-It's currently file based with heavy logic in the plugin, and will be moved to a thinned down version that hits a REST service.
-Check out openmastery.org for details about the tools and support community.
-ETA for the general release version (open source) should be done around May 2016.
-We're working on this right now.
+This is the original version of the Idea Flow Mapping software.
+We're currently rewriting the tools to work as a thin client that works with a REST service, so the data collection is easy to port to a variety of editors.
+Check out openmastery.org for details about the learning community we're building around Idea Flow.
+ETA for the new version should be done around May/June 2016 to support Intellij, Eclipse, MS Visual Studio, and a mobile app.

+For the time being, we've got an Intellij plugin, which is what all the original data collection described in the book, [Idea Flow](http://leanpub.com/ideaflow), used.
+It works.
+It's a bit clunky.
+We collaborated as a team by checking all of our Idea Flow Maps into Git.

-The prototype version has two parts:
+This version has two parts:

 * The IFM Intellij Plugin
 * The IFM Visualizer (vagrant)